 The vaccines do not contain coronavirus and cannot give you COVID-19.

 COVID-19 vaccination is an important tool to help us get back to normal

-COVID-19 vaccines are effective at keeping you from getting COVID-19.
-But they have other benefits, too:
+COVID-19 vaccines are effective at keeping you from getting COVID-19, as well as other protections.

 COVID-19 vaccination is an important tool to help us get back to normal.

 After COVID-19 vaccination, you may have some side effects.
 These are normal signs that your body is building immunity.
 The most common side effects are pain and swelling in the arm where you received the shot.
 You may also have fever, chills, tiredness, or headache.
 They may affect your ability to do daily activities but should go away in a few days.
 Learn more about what to expect after getting vaccinated.

 If you have experienced a side effect after COVID-19 vaccination, you can report it to:

 Vaccinate ALL 58 is California's COVID-19 vaccination program for all 58 counties.